Lisa Rinna ‘RHOBH’ Drama: Did Dorit And PK’s Behavior Change Her Feelings About Them?

-Lisa Rinna is known for speaking her mind on The Real Housewives of Beverly Hills and this has gotten her into trouble over the past couple of years.
+Lisa Rinna is known for speaking her mind on The Real Housewives of Beverly Hills, and this has gotten her into trouble over the past couple of years.
 Lisa was the one who talked about Yolanda Foster’s illness last year, and she was the one who brought the entire Munchausen’s debate onto the show.

 While Lisa admitted she was wrong in bringing this theory into the light, it sounds like she’s still saying and doing things that people don’t agree with.
 When this season began, Lisa revealed that she had recently lost her father and his death changed quite a bit for her.
 She no longer wanted to focus on the petty drama, but based on what went down during Dorit Kemsley’s dinner party, it sounds like drama comes to her.